openoakland/openbudgetoakland/wordpress plugin for custom API endpoints/obo_custom_routes/readme.txt

 Fix aggregation routine for some endpoints.
 This permits correct data to be transmitted.

+= 0.7.0 =

+Return total from General Fund, as well as overall total, for the 2 endpoints that return totals from all the budgets

 == Developer ==

 The developer can be contacted via <a href="mailto:info@go-firefly.com?subject='Custom API Routes plugin inquiry'">email</a>